 Greeks Against Sexual Assault (GASA)

-Applications for the Spring 2017 cohort will close on December 9th.
+Applications for the Spring 2020 cohort will be available in November.

 In partnership with the Office of Fraternity and Sorority Life and the Women’s Center, Greeks Against Sexual Assault is a group of Greek-affiliated students who come together to discuss issues of gender, sexuality, violence, and privilege in a safe space.
 Our mission is to analyze and understand how rape culture is manifested in our college campus setting as a result of the behaviors and attitudes of students both within and outside of the Greek community, and to work toward creating a safer campus environment for all.
 The goal of GASA is to train members of fraternities and sororities so they can then positively influence their peers by challenging social norms that promote gender-based violence; understanding their connection to survivors of gender-based violence; and role modeling effective bystander interventions.
 As Greeks, we must to use our positions of leadership to raise awareness on issues of intersectionality and be active advocates of positive change.